GSA/CoE-MPT/README.md

 ---

-## Overview of the Centers of Excellence Micro-purchase Platform (CoE MPP)
+## Overview of the Centers of Excellence Micro-purchase Threshold procurements

 This repository contains MPT procurements being run by the [Centers of Excellence](https://coe.gsa.gov/) for ourselves.
-Should you need any additional information on how the process works or what we expect from participants, please visit [the MPT process](https://github.com/GSA/CoE-MPP-process/) repository.
+Should you need any additional information on how the process works or what we expect from participants, please visit [the MPT process](https://github.com/GSA/CoE-MPT-process/) repository.
 We also welcome any and all feedback you have on the MPT process we use through our "[indefinite RFI](https://forms.gle/Lo38qwjTyE7hCPUG7)", which we will never close.
 Thank you!

 ## Opportunities

 There are currently no user stories that need assistance.
-When a user story is ready to be posted, it will be posted to this repo's [Issues tab](https://github.com/GSA/CoE-MPP-template/issues) and use the following format:
+When a user story is ready to be posted, it will be posted to this repo's [Issues tab](https://github.com/GSA/CoE-MPT-template/issues) and use the following format:

 > ### {{User-Story-Title}}
 >